silverweed/xmlrb/README.md

 # xmlrb
 Tiny XML parser for Ruby

+**Edit**: this library is fundamentally unreliable.
+Use Nokogiri instead, it's way faster and more robust.
+Maybe one day I'll fix this, but as of today, it's useless.

 ## ...why?
 I needed to parse XML in Ruby so I wrote my thing.
 It's nothing fancy: just a single file exposing a "XML" module containing 2 classes: one for representing XML Nodes (named, cleverly